Dallas Contracting Co., Inc. and Perry Videx, LLC Complete Equipment Purchase and Removal Project

-South Plainfield, NJ -- (ReleaseWire) -- 02/06/2007 --Dallas Contracting Co., Inc., a specialized contractor providing demolition and dismantlement services, and Perry Videx, LLC, a world wide supplier of used machinery for 70 years, have joined forces to purchase and remove various process equipment from a Global Fortune 500 company’s former pilot plant located in the State of New York.
+South Plainfield, NJ -- (ReleaseWire) -- 06/25/2007 -- Dallas Contracting Co., Inc., a specialized contractor providing demolition and dismantlement services, and Perry Videx, LLC, a world wide supplier of used machinery for over 75 years, have joined forces to purchase and remove process equipment from a Fortune 500 company based in New Jersey.

-The client, a large conglomerate involved in human and animal health care products as well as coatings and chemicals, closed a pilot plant in the State of New York and wanted to recover asset value from the used equipment.
-They contacted Perry Videx to evaluate the value of the used assets and develop an offer for the used process equipment at the plant.
-In turn, Perry Videx contacted Dallas Contracting to determine rigging and transportation costs.
-Based on Perry Videx’s ability to offer high valuations on used equipment and Dallas Contracting’s expertise in rigging, the team was able to offer a very lucrative offer for the used equipment which was accepted by the client.
+The client, a large, innovation-based leader in the development, production and application of industrial adhesives, electronic materials, and specialty polymer products wanted to recover asset value from equipment that was no longer being utilized.
+They contacted the team of Dallas Contracting Co., Inc. and Perry Videx to evaluate the assets and develop an offer for the purchase and removal of the process equipment at the plant.
+Based on Perry Videx’s ability to offer high valuations on used equipment and Dallas Contracting’s expertise in rigging, the team was able to offer a very competitive offer for the equipment.

-The Team (Perry Videx and Dallas Contracting) purchased, rigged and transported to Perry Videx’s storage yard an extensive list of used process equipment which included:
+The Team (Perry Videx and Dallas Contracting) purchased, rigged and transported to Perry Videx the following list of process equipment:

-The project was completed in less than two weeks with no incidents or injuries.
+• Wenger Extruder (Wenger Model X-20) and associated control panel, electrical panels

-Perry Videx has already re-sold some of the equipment already and the remaining equipment inventory can be found on their website at http://www.perryvidex.com
+The rigging was done while the plant was active and performed in a manner that would not interfere with existing operations.
+The project was completed in less than one week with no incidents or injuries.

 About Dallas Contracting and Perry Videx